lilab-bcb/cumulus/docs/demultiplexing.rst

 	  	- "souporcell": Use souporcell_, a reference-genotypes-free algorithm for demultiplexing droplet scRNA-Seq data.

 	  	- "demuxlet": Use demuxlet_, a canonical algorithm for demultiplexing droplet scRNA-Seq data.

+        - "freemuxlet": Use freemuxlet_, a canonical algorithm for demultiplexing droplet scRNA-Seq data without reference genotypes.
 	  - "souporcell"
 	  - "souporcell"
 	* - min_num_genes